Topological Type of Limit Laminations of Embedded Minimal Disks: Introduction

 Simple examples show that it is possible for the leaves of $\LL$ to be planar domains with more than two holes when the boundary is not assumed to be mean-convex.
 Nevertheless, the methods of the present paper continue to show that the leaves are genus zero.
 However, as treating this more general case introduces several technical points, we do not persue it.

 We further remark that it is unclear whether the condition that $\Omega$ admits no closed minimal surface is necessary.
 To better understand this question we consider also the topological type of leaves of a different -- though related -- class of minimal laminations.
 Specifically, we say that a quadruple $(\Omega, K, \LL, \LL_0)$ is a \emph{minimal disk closure} if $\LL_0$ is a minimal lamination in $\Omega$ all of whose leaves are disks, $K$ is a relatively closed subset of $\Omega$ and $\LL=\overline{\LL}_0$, the closure of $\LL_0$ in $\Omega\backslash K$, is a proper minimal lamination in $\Omega\backslash K$. \begin{thm} Let $\Omega$ be the interior of a compact oriented three-manifold with boundary $N=\overline{\Omega}$ which has mean-convex boundary.
-If $\Omega$ contains no closed minimal surfaces and $(\Omega, K, \mathcal{L}, \mathcal{L}_0)$ is a minimal disk closure, then the leaves of $\LL$ are either disks, annuli or M\"obius bands. \end{thm} Notice that the conclusions of Theorem \ref{BeautifulThm2} are weaker than those of Theorem \ref{BeautifulThm}.
-Specifically, we can no longer rule out the existence of one-sided leaves of $\LL$.
-In Appendix \ref{ExampleApp}, we give an example to show that this is unavoidable -- that is, we construct a minimal disk closure $(\Omega, \emptyset, \LL, \LL_0)$ where $\Omega$ is a solid torus and $\LL$ contains a M\"obius band as a leaf.
+If $\Omega$ contains no closed minimal surfaces and $(\Omega, K, \mathcal{L}, \mathcal{L}_0)$ is a minimal disk closure, then the leaves of $\LL$ are either topologically open subsets $\mathbb{S}^2$ or open subsets $\mathbb{RP}^2$. \end{thm} Notice that the conclusions of Theorem \ref{BeautifulThm2} are weaker than those of Theorem \ref{BeautifulThm} in two ways.
+First, we cannot rule out that the presence of many punctures.
+Secondly, we can no longer rule out the existence of one-sided leaves of $\LL$.
+In Appendix \ref{ExampleApp}, we give an example to show this weakening is unavoidable -- that is, we construct a minimal disk closures whose leaves have multiple punctures and a minimal disk closure $(\Omega, \emptyset, \LL, \LL_0)$ where $\Omega$ is a solid torus and $\LL$ contains a M\"obius band as a leaf.
 We also give an example in Appendix \ref{ExampleApp} that shows that Theorem \ref{BeautifulThm2} is sharp -- i.e., we construct a minimal disk closure $(\Omega, \emptyset, \LL, \LL_0)$ for which one leaf of $\LL$ is a torus.